mobitechs/ParcelWala/New Feature Implementation Guide/VISUAL_QUICK_START.md

 7. Read error messages carefully
 8. Use TODO comments for later
 9. Commit often with clear messages
-10. Help others when you can
+10. Help Others when you can
 ```

 ---